paulmbw/paulmbw-blog-2019/src/pages/articles/2019-04-29--travel-alone/index.md

 Lisbon has challenged me quite a lot, and I'd like to think I gave it a good fight.
 I've learned to trust and rely on myself a lot more, to organise myself as best possible, and most importantly, to grow in confidence and strength in, you guessed it, myself.
 I do hope this post does help you in whatever challenge you're about to face, because everything begins with you!

+If you do have any other questions about my experience, please don't hesitate to drop me an [email](mailto:paul.waweru58@gmail.com) .
+See ya!

 ![](./me.jpg "Ponte 25 de Abril")